Mimicry: Vavilovian

+Vavilovian mimicry is found in weeds that come to share characteristics with a domesticated plant through unintentional selection.
+It is named after Russian botanist and geneticist Nikolai Vavilov.
+Selection against the weed may occur either by manually killing the weed, or by separating its seeds from those of the crop by winnowing.
+Vavilovian mimicry illustrates unintentional selection by man.
+Weeders do not want to select weeds and their seeds that look increasingly like cultivated plants, yet there is no other option.
+For example, early barnyard grass, Echinochloa oryzoides, is a weed in rice fields and looks similar to rice; its seeds are often mixed in rice and have become difficult to separate through Vavilovian mimicry.
+Vavilovian mimics may eventually be domesticated themselves, as in the case of rye in wheat; Vavilov called these weed-crops secondary crops.

 Inter-sexual mimicry

-Inter-sexual mimicry occurs when individuals of one sex in a species mimic members of the opposite sex to facilitate sneak mating.
+Inter-sexual mimicry (a type of automimicry, as it is within a single species) occurs when individuals of one sex in a species mimic members of the opposite sex to facilitate sneak mating.
 An example is the three male forms of the marine isopod Paracerceis sculpta.
 Alpha males are the largest and guard a harem of females.
 Beta males mimic females and manage to enter the harem of females without being detected by the alpha males allowing them to mate.
 Gamma males are the smallest males and mimic juveniles.
 This also allows them to mate with the females without the alpha males detecting them.
 Similarly, among common side-blotched lizards, some males mimic the yellow throat coloration and even mating rejection behaviour of the other sex to sneak matings with guarded females.
 These males look and behave like unreceptive females.
 This strategy is effective against "usurper" males with orange throats, but ineffective against blue throated "guarder" males, which chase them away.
 Female spotted hyenas have pseudo-penises that make them look like males.